Last updated February 5th, 2023

 Try to save your energy while riding in the Valley of Guimar.
 After passing it, you will have to do Arafo climb towards Teide National Park.
-Arafo climb is relatively short (~30 kilometres), but strenuous.
+Arafo climb is relatively short (~30 kilometers) but strenuous.

 7. La Laguna – Vilaflor – Teide National Park

-Riding all day long, you will be able to see Guimar valley and the small villages of Tenerife’s eastern part.
+It is a full-day route to see Guimar valley and the small villages of Tenerife’s eastern part.

 After reaching Granadilla town, you will start ascending towards Teide National Park.

-On the top, you will have an opportunity to cross the Teide National Park enjoying spectacular views of the area.
+On the top, you will have an opportunity to cross the Teide National Park, enjoying spectacular views of the area.